Hydrodynamic interactions in a binary-mixture colloidal monolayer: Binary--component monolayer

 The distributions of each type of particle in the mixture are therefore coupled through the drag by the common flow $\bu(\br)$.
 Like in the single--component case, there also exists an alternative formulation based on a pseudo free energy that accounts for the coupling by HI:

 so that one can write

-The functional $\mathcal{F}$ is again a Lyapunov functional of the dynamics described by \eqs{eq:dynamics}.
+The functional $\mathcal{F}$ is again a Lyapunov functional of the dynamics described by \eqs{eq:dynamicsbin}.

-The evolution of the small deviations from a homogeneous mixture can be derived by linearizing the dynamic equations in the quantities $\delta \dens_\mathrm{\alpha} = \dens_\mathrm{\alpha} - \dens_\mathrm{\alpha}^{(0)}$ around a homogeneous state characterized by the number densities $\ns^{(0)}$ and $\nb^{(0)}$.
+The evolution of the small deviations from a homogeneous mixture can be derived by linearizing the dynamic equations in the deviations $\dn_\mathrm{\alpha} = \dens_\mathrm{\alpha} - \dens_\mathrm{\alpha}^{(0)}$ away from a homogeneous state characterized by the number densities $\ns^{(0)}$ and $\nb^{(0)}$.
 The resulting expressions can be expressed conveniently in terms of dimensionless parameters: the ratios of diffusivities and average densities, respectively,

-and the Peclet numbers associated to a given wavenumber $k$ for big and small particles, respectively, as if each kind were unmixed, see \eq{eq:Deff}:
+and the Peclet numbers associated to a given wave number $k$ for big and small particles, respectively, as if each kind were unmixed, see \eq{eq:Deff}:

 Therefore, upon introducing the Fourier transforms,

 one gets